cschatz/type-practicer/README.md

 got lost in working with their own code, often they were stumbling at this basic level of "parsing" what they themselves had written.
 This tool is something I built to help them drill themselves on the specific task of type determination.

-**This is currently broken!!** The front end pieces and the backend script are not communicating with each other.
-It needs to be updated to use jQuery and an AJAX request in a sensible standard way.